peterska/go-mhs5200a/README.md

 About
 -----

 The [MHINSTEK MHS-5200A](https://sigrok.org/wiki/MHINSTEK_MHS-5200A "MHINSTEK MHS-5200A on sigrok") is a cheap, decent, dual channel function generator available from various Chinese vendors.
 The user interface is very clunky, virtually unusable, so I wrote this command line utility to configure and use the unit without using the controls.
 Most parameters and functions can be controlled by either command line parameters or a JSON file that stores a sequence of actions to perform.
+Arbitrary waveforms can be configured using a file with 2048 samples ranging in amplitude from -1.0 to 1.0.
+Sample arbitrary waveform files are included in the waves directory.The scripts folder shows how to generate the needed waveform files using python.

 Installation